Remington Rolling Block rifle

 Remington Rolling Block is a family of breech-loading rifles that was produced from the mid-1860s into the early 20th century by E. Remington and Sons (later Remington Arms).
-The action was extremely strong, and could easily withstand the increased pressure of the new smokeless powders coming into use by the late 1880s.

 These rifles were made in a variety of calibers, both rimfire and centerfire, including the 12.17x42 mm rimfire, 12.17x44 mm rimfire and 12.17x44 mm rimmed centerfire Swedish and Norwegian cartridges, .43 Spanish (11.15x58mmR), .50-70, .40-70, .45-70 and later in .22 caliber.
-Later models were produced in .30-06 Springfield, 7×57mm Mauser, and 8×50mmR Lebel.
+Later models were produced in .30-03 (Predecessor to .30-06), 7×57mm Mauser, and 8×50mmR Lebel.

-Service rifle
+Development

 The Remington Rolling Block was developed from the 1863 pattern .50 calibre split breech carbine issued to the US Cavalry during the American Civil War.
 This earlier weapon was designed by Joseph Rider and Leonard Geiger to fire the same cartridges as the Spencer carbine.
 The split breech rifle lacked a hammer spur because it self-cocked when the breechblock was opened.
-In 1865, Rider improved the split breech design to create the rolling-block action which was named the "Remington System".
-The rolling-block later saw service with George Armstrong Custer's Seventh Cavalry at the Battle of the Little Bighorn, and also in the hands of Native American braves during the Indian Wars.
+Either 1864 or 1865, Remington Engineer Joseph Rider improved the split breech design to create the rolling-block action which was named the "Remington System".

+The medium-strength action developed some headspace issues with new smokeless powders coming into use by the late 1890s.
+A heavier-style action was produced for later smokeless cartridges, although there were still issues with some ammunition.

+Military use

+Sweden and Norway

 In 1867, the United Kingdoms of Sweden and Norway was the first military to adopt the rifle as the standard military rifle.
 Around 250,000 military rifles and carbines and 85,000 civilian rifles in Sweden, were produced under license by Carl Gustafs Stads Gevärsfaktori and Husqvarna Vapenfabriks Aktiebolag, and about 53,000 rifles in Norway by Kongsberg Vaapenfabrik.

 In 12.17×42mmRF and 12.18×44mmRF (two cartridges that were interchangeable), and towards the end of its service life also 8×58mmR Danish Krag centerfire, the rolling-block served as the standard service rifle of the Swedish Army from 1867 to the mid-1890s, when it was replaced by the Swedish Mauser.
 In Norway it was the standard service rifle from 1867 to the mid-1880s, when it was replaced by the M1884 Jarmann.
 In .43 Spanish it was the chief service arm of the Spanish Army from 1869–1893, and was used by reserve and militia forces for many years thereafter.
 Many rolling-block rifles were used by Argentina before being replaced in 1891 by the new 7.65mm Mauser, and were also widely used by Egypt and Mexico.